 Posted 2018 Dec 21

-In recent years I've gone a little crazy with Christmas decorating, and this year I was inspired by a vintage Merry Christmas bunting that I saw at someone else's place.
-It was made with letters cut from felt and strung on a cord, so I thought I might be able to do something similar on the embroidery machine.
+In recent years I've gone a little crazy with Christmas decorating, and this year I was inspired by a vintage Merry Christmas bunting to make an embroidered one of my own.
+See my discussion in this PDF.

 Posted 2018 Dec 14